quicwg/quic-v2/draft-ietf-quic-v2.md

 processing a packet of that version from the server.
 Servers can apply original version 0-RTT packets to a connection without additional considerations.

+# TLS Resumption

+TLS session tickets are specific to the QUIC version of the connection that provided them.
+Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connectoin, or vice versa.

+Servers MAY validate the originating version of any session ticket and reject any ticket issued from a different version.

+Note that during compatible version negotiation, any resulting session ticket maps to the negotiated version rather than original one.

 # Ossification Considerations

 QUIC version 2 provides protection against some forms of ossification.
 Devices